usamabasharat/usamabasharat/README.md

   Full Stack Developer with a proven track record in building scalable applications.
 Adept at problem-solving and thriving on challenges, I consistently deliver high-quality code while adhering to project timelines.
 With expertise in both front-end and back-end technologies, I strive for better code quality and continuously seek ways to optimize performance.
 Visit my GitHub account to explore my work and let's collaborate on your next project.
 </div>

-- 🔭 I’m currently working on [Referral Hiring Marketplace](https://github.com/Boon-Company)
+- 🔭 I’m currently working on Python, Django, Ruby on Rails, React, DevOps.

-- 🌱 I’m currently polishing my DevOps skills

-- ❓ Ask me about anything related to Artificial Intelligence, Python, Django, ReactJS, Ruby on Rails, AWS
+- ❓ Ask me about anything related to Tech.

 ## :dart: Tools & Technologies